Leland broken pipe cause water damage

 If you suspect you may have a Mold issue, SERVPRO of Brunswick and South Columbus Counties can help.
 Call us today, 910-755-6717!

+Summer is coming to a close in Southeastern North Carolina, but it is still hurricane season.
 Below is some basic information and tips for protecting your Brunswick county home or business during Hurricane season.
 It is best to be knowledgeable, have a plan, and be prepared.

 Hurricanes are massive storm systems that form over the water and move toward land.
 Threats from hurricanes include high winds, heavy rainfall, storm surge, coastal and inland flooding, rip currents, and tornadoes.
 These large storms are called typhoons in the North Pacific Ocean and cyclones in other parts of the world.

 The Atlantic hurricane season runs from June 1 to November 30, with the peak occurring between mid-August and late October.

 Basic Preparedness Tips

 Know where to go.
 If you are ordered to evacuate, know the local hurricane evacuation route(s) to take and have a plan for where you can stay.
 Contact your local emergency management agency for more information.